frontrangegeo/frontrangegeo.github.io/About/index.md

 <div style="padding-top: 40px; padding-bottom: 60px;">
 <img src="branton.jpg" align="left" style= "padding-left: 20px;padding-right: 10px;width: 200px;" /img>
 Branton Demoss is a physicist and software developer who specializes in machine learning.
 His academic research spanned a variety of topics in theoretical and computational physics, from high energy particle physics simulations to knot theory.
-He previously read for an MMathPhys at the University of Oxford and for a BA in Math and Physics at the University of Colorado.
+He studied math and physics at the University of Oxford and CU Boulder.
 </div>

 <p></p>